-One of the interview questions typically asked at the end of a job interview is whether there is something else that you would like to share or anything else that the interviewer should know about you.
+If you've been job hunting and prepping for interviews, chances are you've started to notice that some of the same questions keep popping up.
+One of the questions that an interviewer will typically ask at the end of a job interview is whether there is something else that you would like to share, or anything else that the interviewer should know about you.

-Much like the question "Tell me about yourself," this open-ended question allows you to take control of the conversation, and share information that's helpful to your candidacy.
-Read below for advice on how to prepare for this question, and read some examples of strong responses.
+Much like the question "Tell me about yourself," this open-ended question allows you to take control of the conversation and share information that's helpful to your candidacy.

 Start your answer with a summary of some of the key strengths that you have already shared.
-This will help the interviewer remember, briefly, why you are a strong candidate for the position.
+This will help the interviewer remember why you are a strong candidate for the position.

 Examples of the Best Answers